Bob Ulrich: Building Target

-In 1984, Ulrich became president of the Target Stores group within Dayton Hudson, and he began leading significant growth for the division.
+In 1984, Ulrich became President of the combined Dayton and Hudson department stores, based in Minneapolis.
 In 1987, he was promoted to chairman and chief executive officer of the Target stores group.
 By 1992, the number of Target stores had doubled during Ulrich's tenure, to just over 500, with just shy of fifty more opening each year.

 In 1994, Kenneth Macke retired as chairman and chief executive of Target's parent company, Dayton Hudson Corporation, and Ulrich succeeded him in the position.
 Dayton Hudson had grown to encompass several store chains, including Dayton's, Hudson's, Mervyn's, and Marshall Field's, in addition to Target.

 Over time, Target began to far eclipse the success of the other Dayton Hudson stores, and on January 13, 2000, Dayton Hudson took the name Target Corporation.
 Ulrich sold the other store groups, including Mervyn's and Marshall Field's, and focused on promoting the Target brand.

 Today

 Ulrich retired from Target May 1, 2008.
-In April 2010 Ulrich founded the Musical Instrument Museum (MIM) in Phoenix where he continues to serve as Board Chairman.
+In April 2010 Ulrich founded the Musical Instrument Museum (MIM) in Phoenix where he continues to serve as board chairman.
 In addition to that role, Ulrich serves on the boards of 3M, the University of St. Thomas, and the Minneapolis Institute of Arts.